dianadeliz/vva-dsm-capstoneproject/PROJECT_REPORT.md

 - Responsive, modern UI
 - Production-ready security standards

-**The project demonstrates excellent team coordination, technical implementation, and user-focused development, resulting in a high-quality, feature-rich voice virtual assistant application.**
+**Note:** While the application is fully functional and ready for production deployment, actual deployment to a cloud platform will not be pursued at this time.
+The project demonstrates excellent team coordination, technical implementation, and user-focused development, resulting in a high-quality, feature-rich voice virtual assistant application that can be deployed when needed.